NUWCDIVNPT/stig-manager/docs/features/index.rst

 The Single Source of Truth throughout Steps 3 and 4 of the RMF Process
 ===========================================================================================

 Throughout the RMF process, STIG Manager serves as the single source of truth for users, evaluators, managers, RMF Package reviewers, ISSEs, NQVs, and automated tools about Assets, STIGs, and their current assessment status.
-By allowing everyone involved in the process to refer to the same set of data and reports, the RMF process can be executed efficiently and it's progress monitored effectively.
+By allowing everyone involved in the process to refer to the same set of data and reports, the RMF process can be executed efficiently and its progress monitored effectively.
 STIG Managers API allows automated tools to submit scan results, as well as access data for direction on what STIGs they should scan.

 STIG Manager provides data structures, assessment workspaces, and Reports for managing these Steps of the RMF process.